-When I look back at my career in test automation, there are three distinct periods, or “waves” that come to mind.
+When I look back at my career in test automation, three distinct periods, or “waves,” come to mind.

 Test Automation: First Wave

-The first wave is filled with some good old-fashioned vendor tools like WinRunner, Silk Test, and QTP.
-In my eyes, these solutions started it all and set the stage for future testing automation innovations like Selenium.
+The first wave is filled with good old-fashioned vendor tools like WinRunner, Silk Test, and QTP.

 Test Automation: Second Wave

-Selenium began the second wave of test automation, focusing more on developers and programming best practices when creating automated tests.
+This began the second wave of test automation, which focused more on developers and programming best practices when creating automated tests.

-The current buzz these days is around AI and Machine Learning.
-Companies are rushing to create tools they can pitch as “AI-driven.”
-In fact, at a recent Google conference CEO Sundar Pichai opened the event by stating that “We’re moving from a mobile-first to an AI-first world.”
+In fact, at a Google conference around that time, CEO Sundar Pichai opened the event by stating, “We’re moving from a mobile-first to an AI-first world.”

 Test Automation: Third Wave Tools

 Here are a few of the “third-wave” automation tools I’ve seen in the market.